Fall on Your Knees: Plot summary

-Frances, beaten and all-but-disowned by her father, causes trouble in school, eventually getting herself expelled, despite Mercedes' best efforts to keep her in check.
-Frances finds solace in her dolls, matinee movies, her late mother's old hope chest, and her darling younger sister Lily.
+Frances, beaten and all-but-disowned by her father, is eventually expelled from school, despite Mercedes' best efforts to keep her in check.
+Frances finds solace in her dolls, matinee movies, her late mother's old hope chest, and her younger sister Lily.
 Frances eventually runs away and ends up in her Lebanese uncle's pub as entertainment and a pint-sized whore.
 She discovers her long-lost grandfather's house, and then becomes obsessed with his African maid, Teresa.
 She stalks and seduces Teresa's brother, Leo, and becomes impregnated by him.
 She dreams of becoming a mother to a black child, but her son, Aloysius, is pronounced dead at birth and she becomes depressed.
 After this trauma, Frances and her father slowly reconcile and she even becomes something akin to a confessor for him before he dies years later.

 Lily, crippled by the polio she contracted, wears a leather brace.
-She loves Frances the most of everyone.
-Lily believes everything Frances tells her, and so believes Ambrose is her guardian angel, and often wishes for him to protect Frances after she left the house.
+She loves Frances the most, believing everything she tells her, and so believes Ambrose is her guardian angel, often wishing for him to protect Frances after she left the house.

-Mercedes spends her time praying, taking care of the family and working hard at school.
-She flirts with the idea of a romance with the son of Mrs. Luvovitz, but drags her feet because his Jewish ancestry conflicts with her growing religious devotion and sense of propriety.
-James, who has become a moonshiner as his primary income source, suffers a severe stroke and Mercedes is slowly consumed by her role as care-taker in the family, becoming severe and controlling as she gives up on any life for herself outside of this role.
+Mercedes spends her time praying, taking care of the family and studying.
+She flirts with the idea of a romance with the son of Mrs. Luvovitz, but hesitates because his Jewish ancestry conflicts with her growing religious devotion.
+James, who makes moonshine as his primary income, suffers a stroke.
+Consequently, Mercedes is consumed by her role as caretaker, becoming controlling as she gives up on any life outside of this role.
 This culminates in her deception involving Frances' illegitimate mixed-race child: who was in fact given up for adoption by his disapproving aunt.
-As Frances and their father grow closer in his old age, Mercedes resents their bond, feeling left out and snubbed after all the sacrifices she has made for her family.
+As Frances and their father grow closer in his old age, Mercedes resents their bond, feeling snubbed after the sacrifices she has made.